Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/doc/README.md

 ## Motivation

-Unit tests validate the smallest building blocks of a system (functions and classes) in complete isolation.
-They are the fastest and most reliable feedback loop for developers, and they form the foundation of the testing pyramid.
+Unit tests validate the smallest building blocks of a system (functions and classes) in isolation.
+They provide the fastest and most reliable feedback loop for developers and form the foundation of the testing pyramid.

-In ROS 2, unit testing is especially important because nodes often mix algorithmic logic (e.g., obstacle detection, planning) with ROS middleware (publishers, subscribers, services).
-This tight coupling makes it difficult to test algorithms without spinning up ROS infrastructure.
+In ROS 2, this is especially important because nodes often combine algorithmic logic (e.g., obstacle detection, planning) with middleware interfaces (publishers, subscribers, services).
+Testing such nodes directly requires spinning up ROS infrastructure, which slows feedback and introduces non-determinism.

-By applying unit testing:

-- **Algorithms remain correct regardless of ROS glue code**: core logic can be validated independently of message passing.
-- **Tests are fast and deterministic**: unit tests execute in milliseconds and avoid the non-determinism of ROS communication or timing.
-- **Refactoring is safer**: developers can confidently change ROS interfaces or restructure algorithms knowing the core logic is still validated.
-- **Design quality improves**: unit testing enforces separation of concerns, with ROS interfaces in one layer and algorithms in another, in line with principles such as SRP and DIP.
-- **Higher-level tests are simplified**: integration and simulation tests can focus on validating communication and system behavior, not algorithm correctness.
+Unit tests solve this by keeping the focus on algorithms alone: they run **faster**, produce **deterministic** results, and allow **refactoring** with confidence.
+Higher-level integration and simulation tests can then concentrate on validating communication and system behavior, rather than re-checking algorithm correctness.

-In short:

-> Unit testing in ROS 2 protects your algorithms.
+> In short: Unit testing in ROS 2 protects your algorithms.
 It reduces complexity, speeds up development, and prevents subtle bugs from leaking into higher layers where they are harder to detect and debug.

 ## Testable Design

 Testable design means writing code that can be exercised in isolation, with well-defined inputs and outputs and minimal hidden dependencies.
 Such code does not require the full system to be running in order to be validated.

-A useful guide for achieving this is the set of **SOLID principles** from object-oriented programming, which encourage modularity, abstraction, and separation of concerns:
+A well-known guide for achieving this is the set of **SOLID principles** from object-oriented programming:

 - **Single Responsibility Principle (SRP)**: a class should only have one reason to change.
 Keeping algorithms separate from ROS plumbing ensures each part can be tested independently.
 - **Open/Closed Principle (OCP)**: entities should be open for extension but closed for modification.
 Well-defined interfaces allow extensions without rewriting existing tests.